 Physiological leaf scorch is caused by too much sun and/or too little water.
 During dry weather, when there is insufficient moisture in the soil, plants can suffer browning of leaf tips and margins in high temperatures and drying winds.
 Symptoms may be more severe on the exposed parts of the plant.
 Clients may also have noticed wilting before the browned leaf edges.

 Among plant samples we’ve received, the problem is most common when shade plants (like hydrangeas) or understory plants (like dogwoods) are planted where they get too many hours of mid-day and afternoon sun.
 Even with moist soil, they are not capable of supplying water to the leaves as fast as moisture is lost in hot weather.

 The most typical symptoms are browned leaf margins and tips.
 On some plants, there is also an overall yellowing of leaves.
 On hydrangeas, symptoms can also include irregular, dry, brown blotches and spots that appear burned, as if frost damaged or injured by sprays.
 If the damaged areas look clean, without evidence of insects or fungus, then be sure to ask the client about watering and sun exposure.

-Cacti apart, even established, sun tolerant plants may need supplemental water during prolonged dry spells.
+Except for cactus, established sun tolerant plants may need supplemental water during prolonged dry spells.
 Water needs to be applied slowly so it can penetrate 5 to 6 inches into the soil.